 6. Cook outdoors

 There’s no doubt that using your oven or stove in summer will make your house much hotter.
 Try to plan your meals, so you don’t need to use the oven during the day.
-Either cook on the barbecue, in the microwave, or use a slow cooker.
+If your new home features a generous alfresco space, it’s easy and enjoyable to cook outdoors on the barbecue.
+And when cooking indoors, use the microwave or a slow cooker, as these tend to produce less heat than the oven.
 If you have to use the oven, try to cook before noon or later on when the heat of the day has gone.

 7. Avoid using heat-producing appliances